 This less common form of hyperhidrosis causes sweating all over the body – not just on the hands or feet.
 Secondary general hyperhidrosis is also more serious medically.
 It's called secondary because it's being caused by something else, such as another health condition.

 One telltale sign of secondary hyperhidrosis is excessive generalized sweating at night.

 What can trigger secondary general hyperhidrosis?
 There are many possibilities, including medical conditions and diseases.
 They include:

 - Thyroid problems

 - Rheumatoid arthritis

-Uncovering the underlying condition and getting the proper treatment for it will help decrease the sweating of secondary hyperhidrosis.
+Uncovering the other medical condition and getting the proper treatment for it will help lessen the sweating of secondary hyperhidrosis.
 That’s why it’s best to tell your doctor when you’re having a problem with sweating, so that you can uncover the reasons behind it and get it treated.